skeeto/skeeto.github.com/_posts/2013-12-30-Emacs-Lisp-Readable-Closures.markdown

 faster than with the default dynamic scope.

 What do closures look like in Emacs Lisp?
-It takes on two forms depending on weather the closure is compiled or not.
+It takes on two forms depending on whether the closure is compiled or not.
 For example, consider this function, `foo`, that takes two arguments and returns a closure that returns the first argument.